 HOW TO KNOW WHEN YOU REACH THE DOUGH POINT FOR THIS OO THIN CRUST PIZZA DOUGH

-Check out the original post here that has the video to show you what dough point should look like.
+Check out this post here that has the video to show you what the dough point should look like.

 Nutrition